WSU-kduncan/cicd-3120-dylansteinke/README.md

     1. Use this command: `sudo docker login -u username` so in my case it would be `sudo docker login -u dylansteinke`
     2. Then enter your password correctly.

     Instead of using a simple username and password, I would recoommend using an Access Token to signin instead.
 By doing this, we also will not have to worry about the password being stored in a file anywhere like we do with the username and password method.
+With this case, a new token is created on DockerHub, then copied as the password to be used for the CLI for example instead of the users password.
 - How to push container to DockerHub
+    1. Use this command to build the image: `sudo docker build -t username/repo` so in my case `sudo docker build -t dylansteinke/ceg3120` .
+    2. Then push to dockerhub using: `sudo docker push username/repo` so in my case `sudo docker push dylansteinke/ceg3120`
 - Configuring GitHub secrets
+    I created two secrets, one which was my username and one which was my password
+    Username: `DOCKER_USERNAME`
+    Passowrd: `DOCKER_TOKEN`
 - Behavior of GitHub workflow

 ## Part 3 - Deployment